 Additional Rent Assistance, Eviction Prevention and Housing Resources

-The District provides additional housing resources to assist residents rent including the Homeless Prevention Program (HPP) which is administered by DHS.
-Information about HPP is available here.
+The District provides additional housing resources to assist residents rent including the STAY DC and the Homeless Prevention Program (HPP), which are administered by DHS.

 Visit coronavirus.dc.gov/rent to learn more about the following rent and mortgage assistance programs also available in the District,